vim-zz/banana/README.md

 # Foodbar

-Foobar is a Python library for dealing with word pluralization.
+thon library for dealing with word pluralization.

 ## Installation